 Part financial adviser, part punching bag, real estate agents can catch a good deal of emotional shrapnel from clients unable to buy.
 Thankfully, Divvy provides those clients a valuable alternative to simply giving up on the market.

 Working with Divvy means handing off your client to a sympathetic but encouraging business partner.

 You can also keep clients on the path to homeownership, a much more valuable solution than wishing them well and hoping your drip campaign is effective.
 Divvy offers a tangible, proven way to own a home — and there’s not much more you can do for a client in that situation.

-Agents who want to work with Divvy as a referring agent but under their existing brokerage will go through a rather moderate web-based training to understand the program and learn who among their clients are the best match.
+Agents who want to work with Divvy as a referring agent but under their existing brokerage, will go through a rather moderate web-based training to understand the program and learn who among their clients is the best match.

-Derek Walkush is now the designated broker of the first Divvy Brokerage, located in Cleveland, Ohio.
-Previously a referral agent for the company, he said Divvy’s solution opens up an entirely new market for real estate agents.
+The first Divvy Brokerage opened in Cleveland, Ohio, under Derek Walkush.
+Even though he is no longer the broker of record at that office (Inman was unable to confirm if Walkush remains associated with Divvy), he said at the time that Divvy’s solution opens up an entirely new market for real estate agents.
 They no longer have to walk away from good people.

 “It’s really a blessing because I was able to convert some of my buyers who fell short on maybe an FHA loan and give them an alternative to right their wrongs,” he said.
 “It’s a great feeling, not only are we putting quality people into a house, but we’re giving them a chance when the establishment won’t.”